kaiachain/kaia-dapp-mono/README.md

 ### Frontend
 Contains implementation details of various frontend frameworks for EVM and guide to implement Kaia specific features with copy/paste code samples

+### Examples
+List of sample implementations contributed by the community for various integrations

+### dApps
+List of cool OSS dApps for you to check out

 ### Docker
-placeholder
+Dockerized app/infra samples

 ### Kaia-hacker-house
-Contains details of bounty program on Kaia Ecosystem
+Contains details of Kaia hacker house, bounty program, workshops, etc.

 ### Learn
-Includes various information pieces for the reference
+Includes various information pieces for reference

 ### Workshops
 Contains workshop exercises